1. What is PEDro?

 2. How is PEDro maintained?

 PEDro is maintained by the PEDro Partnership.
 The Partnership was established by a small group of physiotherapists.
-It is based in Musculoskeletal Health Sydney, School of Public Health at the University of Sydney.
-The Centre’s mission is to maximise the effectiveness of physiotherapy services by facilitating the clinical application of the best available evidence.
-The Centre functions as a non-profit organisation to facilitate physiotherapy research and implementation of effective physiotherapy.
+It is based in the Institute for Musculoskeletal Health, School of Public Health at the University of Sydney.
+The Partnership’s mission is to maximise the effectiveness of physiotherapy services by facilitating the clinical application of the best available evidence.
+The Partnership functions as a non-profit organisation to facilitate physiotherapy research and implementation of effective physiotherapy.

 Staff at the Partnership perform regular and systematic searches of electronic databases of health literature for relevant trials, reviews and guidelines.
 Initially this was supplemented by trials identified by hand searches of approximately 200 allied health journals received from the Cochrane Rehabilitation & Related Therapies Field.
 The ongoing maintenance of PEDro is supplemented by volunteers who help locate, copy and rate trials, reviews and guidelines.

 3. What can I do to help?